 • To reduce the usual working hours below the legal working time.

-During his televised intervention, the President of the Republic declared that the public authorities were going to strongly encourage companies to resort to partial unemployment.
-Today, the Ministry of Labor announced that the reimbursement of companies would be increased to 100%.
+During his televised address, the President of the Republic stated that the government would strongly encourage businesses to utilize the partial unemployment scheme.
+Today, the Ministry of Labor announced that reimbursement for businesses would be increased to 100%.

-• Apply for administrative authorization from the Direccte (this request from the Direccte is made online: https://activitepartielle.emploi.gouv.fr)
+• Submit an application for administrative authorization to the Direccte (this application to the Direccte is made online: https://activitepartielle.emploi.gouv.fr)

-The reasons justifying the use of partial activity and the number of employees concerned should be specified.
-It is accompanied by the opinion of the CSE.
+The reasons justifying the use of partial activity and the number of employees concerned must be specified.
+This must be accompanied by the opinion of the Works Council.

-From the receipt of the request, the administration has a period of fifteen calendar days to notify a decision of refusal or authorization.
-The absence of a response within this period implies implicit acceptance.
+Upon receipt of the application, the administration has fifteen calendar days to notify the applicant of a decision to grant or refuse it.
+Failure to respond within this period constitutes tacit acceptance.

-The Directors were encouraged, given the exceptional situation, to respond within 48 hours.
+the Direcctes were encouraged to respond within 48 hours.

-Note that if the request for partial unemployment has been accepted, the employees concerned cannot refuse its partial activity.
+Please note that if the application for partial unemployment has been accepted, the employees concerned cannot refuse to be placed on partial activity.

 Subscribe to our newsletter